Hobart. Miller. Two well-known brand names that every welder knows.

 15% at 200A

 20% at 115A

 Check on Northern Tool

 Wrapping it Up

-The Hobart Handler 210MVP price beats out the Miller 211 while doing most of the same things.
+The Hobart Handler 210MVP price beats the Miller 211 while doing most of the same things.
 Plus, it comes with one of the best warranties for a MIG welder on the market.

-So, the performance to price ratio for the 210 MVP wins out for most welders.
+So, the performance-to-price ratio for the 210 MVP wins out for most welders.

-If you think we missed any important details out in this comparison, let us know in the comments below.
+If you think we missed any important details in this comparison, let us know in the comments below.